Updated: Nov 11, 2020

 Admittedly, the new classic Wine Grapes, delineates each of 1,368 grape vine varieties as producing one of five idealized berry colors, but I'd be surprised if it displaces common parlance of grapes being either black or white and wine as being either red, white, or pink.
-Although not widely popular there is also orange wine that looks like some pink wines but is made from white grapes instead of black grapes.
+Although not widely popular there is also orange wine (called amber wine in Georgia) that looks like some pink wines but is made from white grapes instead of black grapes.

 Grape varieties with green, gold, pink, and sometimes darker mature berry skin colors may be referred to as white grapes (Portugal's vinho verde translates as green wine).
 Many may be using the phrase "white grapes" as shorthand for "grapes used to produce white wine" and that would explain why pink grapes like Gewürztraminer and those with even darker hues like Pinot Gris are also referred to as white grapes.
 Yet white grapes are also blended to make red wine; for example, when the Chianti DOC was created in 1967, the fermentation had to include from 10% to 30% of the white grapes Malvasia and Trebbiano (relaxed when Chianti became a DOCG in 1984).